EmilStenstrom/mybgg/README.md

 # MyBGG - View and filter your boardgame collection

+_This project i   ⚠️ **Important**: Make sure your TOML is valid!
+Common mistakes:
+   - Forgetting quotes around strings with spaces or special characters
+   - Using the wrong quote type (use double quotes for strings)
-_This project is meant to be forked.
+   - Forgetting to escape backslashes in Windows pathsant to be forked.
 The original project is available here: https://github.com/EmilStenstrom/mybgg_

 Create a beautiful, searchable website for your BoardGameGeek collection!
 This project downloads your games from BoardGameGeek, creates a database, and automatically hosts it as a website using GitHub Pages.